left-curve

 • Route & Terrain: Starts with paved Baglung Highway to Nayapul, then turns onto narrow, winding dirt roads that go uphill to Kimche and Ghandruk.

-• Road Conditions: Mostly smooth up to Nayapul, then rough and steep — especially during monsoon when the path could be muddy.
+• Road Conditions: Mostly smooth up to Nayapul, then rough and steep — especially during the monsoon, when the path can be muddy.

 • Scenic Appeal: Drive past terraced rice fields, rivers, and forested slopes with occasional mountain views.